Our Lady of Palmar: Marian apparition

-In 1976 Domínguez y Gómez claimed to have received a private apparition from the Virgin Mary asking him to consecrate more bishops to the religious order.
+In 1976, Domínguez y Gómez claimed to have received a private apparition from the Virgin Mary, asking him to consecrate more bishops to the religious order.
 He also claimed to have been given messages from the Virgin Mary that Pope Paul VI would be succeeded by a valid pope and by an antipope, and that the Catholic Church would no longer be centered in Rome.
-After the death of Pope Paul VI on 6 August 1978, Domínguez y Gómez claimed to have been crowned by Christ as the new Pope of the Catholic Church, taking the papal name Gregory XVII and declaring that the Holy See had been transferred from Rome to El Palmar de Troya.
-At this time the order formed into its own Independent Catholic church, called the Palmarian Christian Church, and severed all ties with the Catholic Church.
+After the death of Pope Paul VI on 6 August 1978, Domínguez y Gómez claimed to have been crowned by Jesus Christ as the new Pope of the Catholic Church, taking the papal name Pope Gregory XVII and declaring that the Holy See had been transferred from Rome to El Palmar de Troya.
+At this time the Order of the Carmelites of the Holy Face became synonymous with the Palmarian Catholic Church, which claimed to be the legitimate continuation of the Catholic Church following the supposed "Roman apostasy."
 Domínguez y Gómez claimed to continue to have visions and witness apparitions of the Virgin Mary until 2000.